-The Center's collection of sheet music includes items from the late-18th century to the present.
-Approximately 110,000 items have been cataloged and are searchable online using our Inmagic Database.
+The Center's collection's contain sheet music which includes items from the late-18th century to the present.
 To limit your search to Sheet Music, select the check box beside "Sheet Music" before performing your search.

-The Center’s collection consists of approximately 4900 lyrics-only items.
+The Center’s collection consists of approximately 4900 lyrics-only items called broadsides.
 Most are from the 19th century, and are printed on inexpensive paper, with or without illustration.
-These songsheets are searchable using either the Walker Library catalog or our Inmagic Database.

 The Center has a strong collection of older song books (both secular and sacred), hymnals, songsters, and instrumental tutors and tunebooks that illustrate the breadth of American vernacular music from the 18th century to the present.
-These books are organized into the categories described below.
-The collection includes approximately 9,000 items and is searchable online in both the James E. Walker Library catalog and our in-house Inmagic Database.
+The collection includes approximately 9,000 items.

-This collection is searchable in the James E. Walker Library Catalog and includes posters, playbills, and programs for musical events.
+Our performance document collection which includes posters, playbills, and programs for musical events.
 Of particular interest are items related to blackface minstrel shows of the 19th and early 20th century, a rare 19th century scrapbook of 200+ items, and the Nashville Show Poster collection of block print performance advertisements.
-All minstrel items, the scrapbook and parts of other collections have been cataloged.

 The Center holds more than 11,000 iconographic items, both photographic and printed.
-The collection is searchable in the James E. Walker Library Catalog and includes images made by various photographic processes, such as daguerreotypes, albumen prints, black and white prints, 35mm negatives, color slides and prints, as well as visual images in other formats, such as lithographs, postcards, and trade cards.
-A large portion of the cataloged collection consists of individual images of specific musicians, artists, bands, and groups.
-The Center also photographically documents its own public lectures and performances.
+This photograph collection includes images made by various photographic processes, such as daguerreotypes, albumen prints, black and white prints, 35mm negatives, color slides and prints, as well as visual images in other formats, such as lithographs, postcards, and trade cards.

 The Center maintains a collection of magazines and academic journals covering vernacular music in its many genres.
 In all, the Center has holdings for nearly 2,200 different periodicals, ranging from single issues to full publication runs.
 These periodicals are maintained in two separate collections.
 We are currently working on making these collections searchable online.
-In the mean-time, please contact the reference desk to inquire about our holdings.
+In the mean-time, please contact us at email@example.com to inquire about our holdings.